EnderTurret/PatchedMod/README.md

 With Patched, the two data packs can modify the different parts of the biome separately, allowing both of their changes to persist.

-Lastly, Patched also makes it possible for packs to "post-process" or patch their own files.
+Patched also makes it possible for packs to "post-process" or patch their own files.
 With Patched's [`mod_loaded` test condition](docs/extensions.md#patchedmod_loaded), packs can add their own integration with mods.

 For example, Terralith could patch their own biomes to add Biomes o' Plenty (or BYG) foliage when that mod is installed.